-“I control the power.” he says in his commanding no-shit voice.
+“I control the power,” he says in his commanding no-shit voice.
 It is simply in his DNA.
-He truly believes that a woman, child or other man in our living room incapable of making the correct choice of TV/Cable viewing.
+He truly believes that a woman, child or another man in our living room is incapable of making the correct choice of TV/Cable viewing.

 My favorite buttons on the forbidden remote are the Mute and Off.
 His are all.